 Keep reading to discover the penalties for possession with intent to distribute Schedule I, II, and III narcotics.
 Then, contact The Johnson Firm to get started on a powerful defense strategy.
-Call (337) 427-8961 today for a free, no-obligation consultation.
+Call (337) 427-8961 today for a consultation.

 The Drug Enforcement Administration (DEA) defines Schedule I narcotics as substances without a current, medically-accepted use and a high risk of abuse.
 Schedule I narcotics include: